Falling debris kills woman in Flushing

 A 67-year old woman was struck and killed by falling debris in Downtown Flushing at approximately 9:45 a.m.
 Thursday, Jan.
 16.

-The victim was walking eastbound on Main Street near 41st Road when she was struck by a sheet of plywood that had fallen from the scaffolding of the Tian Jin Dumpling House located inside Golden Shopping Mall.
+Xiang Ji of Westbury was walking eastbound on Main Street near 41st Road when she was struck by a sheet of plywood that had fallen from the Tian Jin Dumpling House building located inside Golden Shopping Mall.

 “My heart goes out to the family and friends of the woman who was struck by falling debris today in Flushing,” said city Councilmember Peter Koo (D-Flushing).
 “Such a horrific tragedy should never happen to anyone who is simply walking down the sidewalk, and it is a clear example of why building owners and city agencies need to ensure building facades are safe, especially during periods of high winds.”

-Note: This story has been updated to include the victim's name.